-5.5 IDS COMPONENT REQUIREMENTS (IDS)
+5.6 IDS COMPONENT REQUIREMENTS (IDS)

-5.5.1 IDS_SCN.1 Scanner Data Collection (EXP)
+5.6.1 IDS_SDC.1 System Data Collection (EXP)

-- IDS_SCN.1.1 The Scanner shall be able to collect the following static configuration information from the targeted IT System resource(s): - a) [selection: detected malicious code, access control configuration, service configuration, authentication configuration., accountability policy configuration, detected known vulnerabilities]; and - b) [assignment: other specifically defined events].
-(EXP) IDS_SCN.1.1
+- IDS_SDC.1.1 The System shall be able to collect the following information from the targeted IT System resource(s): - a) [selection: Start-up and shutdown, identification and authentication events, data accesses, service requests, network traffic, security configuration changes, data introduction, detected malicious code, access control configuration, service configuration, authentication configuration., accountability policy configuration, detected known vulnerabilities]; and b) [assignment: other specifically defined events].
+(EXP) IDS_SDC.1.1

-Application Note: The Scanner would generally collect static configuration information and send that onto an analytical component.
-A given TOE must collect information that pertains to at least one of the selections in bullet a above.
-Malicious code includes viruses, worms, simple Trojan horses, etc. Access control configuration includes access control lists, search for writeable files and directories, etc. Service configuration includes identification of network services and/or associated network ports, host services, versions of services, protocols acknowledged by services, etc. Authentication configuration includes cracking passwords, configuration settings (e.g., minimum password length, duration between allowed and required password changes), acceptable authentication means (e.g., NTLM, kerberos), defined guest accounts, account authorisations, etc. Accountability policy configuration includes sise of audit trails, whether audit is enabled, what to do when the audit trail fills, etc. Known vulnerabilities is fairly open ended, but may include installed patches, checks for common or default configuration errors, etc.
+Application Note: The ST will define the components of a System.
+This requirement indicates that the System must include at least one Sensor or Scanner by requiring a given TOE collect information pertaining to at least one of the selections in bullet a above.
+A Sensor would generally collect information pertaining to the following events in bullet a: start-up and shutdown, identification and authentication events, data accesses, service requests, network traffic, security configuration changes, and data introduction.
+The Scanner would generally collect static configuration information which include the following events in bullet a: detected malicious code, access control configuration, service configuration, authentication configuration, accountability policy configuration, and detected known vulnerabilities.
+Malicious code includes viruses, worms, simple Trojan horses, etc. Access control configuration includes access control lists, search for writeable files and directories, etc. Service configuration includes identification of network services and/or associated network ports, host services, versions of services, protocols acknowledged by services, etc. Authentication configuration includes cracking passwords, configuration settings (e.g., minimum password length, duration between allowed and required password changes). acceptable authentication means (e.g., NTLM, kerberos), defined guest accounts, account authorisations, etc. Accountability policy configuration includes size of audit trails, whether audit is enabled, what to do when the audit trail fills, etc. Known vulnerabilities is fairly open ended, but may include installed patches, checks for common or default configuration errors, etc.

-IDS_SCN.1.2 At a minimum, the Scanner shall collect and record the following information:
+IDS_SDC.1.2 At a minimum, the System shall collect and record the following information:

-- a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; and - b) The additional information specified in the Details column of Table 3 Scanner Events.
-(EXP) IDS_SCN.1.2
+- a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; and - b) The additional information specified in the Details column of Table 3 System Events.
+(EXP) IDS_SDC.1.2